Have you ever felt like “I’m in over my head…and they’re going to find out?”

 Because the people who are crazy enough to think they can change the world, are the ones who do.”

-Impostor syndrome can cause anxiety, low self-confidence, and even depression.
+Imposter syndrome can cause anxiety, low self-confidence, and even depression.
 Perhaps the most limiting part of it is that it limits our courage to “think different” – pursue new possibilities and explore new adventures.

 When we realize that self-doubt is normal, we can start focusing on thinking differently.
 We can change the story inside our own heads.
 Take today as your first step to start accepting and embracing your gifts.
 It starts to change the game when you think and believe, “I’m enough.”